Seasawher/mathlib4-help/docs/attributes.md

  mark theorem as a definitional equality, to be used by `dsimp` Marks the theorem as a definitional equality that can be used by `dsimp`.

-The theorem must be an equality that holds at `.instances` transparency.
+The theorem must be an equality that holds at `.implicit` transparency.
 A theorem with a definition that is (syntactically) `:= rfl` is implicitly marked `@[defeq]` (and also `@[backward_defeq]`, since the latter is a superset); write `:= (rfl)` instead to suppress this.